-Usually, enzymes are produced by a cat’s pancreas, which helps to break down and digest foods in their bowels.
+Usually, enzymes are produced by a cat’s pancreas, which helps break down and digest foods in its bowels.
 Such enzymes include protease, amylase, and lipase.
-Insufficiency of these may lead to pancreatitis, whereby they are unable to absorb nutrients, and their foods also do not digest.
+Insufficiency of these may lead to pancreatitis, whereby they cannot absorb nutrients, and their foods also do not digest.
 Hence, they have constipation and throw it all up.

 Signs of deficient digestive enzymes may range from parasitic infections to an inflamed pancreas or diabetes.
 Whatever the case may be, a visit to the vet’s clinic would reveal the problem’s exact cause.

-Here, the vet usually undertakes a differential diagnosis, including a parasitic test, urinalysis, or blood test.
-In other cases, your cat may need to be sustained on supplementary digestive enzymes, which is included in the food.
+The vet usually undertakes a differential diagnosis, including a parasitic test, urinalysis, or blood test.
+In other cases, your cat may need to be sustained on supplementary digestive enzymes included in the food.
 This way, your cat can still digest foods and have a quality life span.

 ⮚ Foreign Indigestible

 Sometimes, cats are also caught red-handed, nibbling at some bad stuff.
 This may include grass, paper, toys, feathers, bones, etc. While some experts say that grass eating may be a laxative for cats, it may actually cause them to gag and vomit.
 This is because cats do not produce the right kinds of enzymes to digest grass or other foreign materials.